-Perhaps galvanised by public sentiment and regulatory developments, investors have been swift to take action on plastics pollution.
+Perhaps galvanized by public sentiment and regulatory developments, investors have been swift to take action on plastics pollution.
 Recently, investors have been filing prominent shareholder proposals in North America calling on companies to consider the impact of their product packaging on the environment.
 Proponents cite material financial, environmental, reputational and operational risks as reasons for support.
 They are asking the companies in which they're invested to report on how they're managing these risks.
 Indicative of public sentiment on the issue, shareholder proposals related to sustainable packaging have been receiving high levels of support – well above the average level traditionally seen for environmental and social shareholder proposals.

 The risks for business

 As more companies and governments announce reduction targets related to plastics pollution, or even outright bans of plastic products, the risks associated with the use of non-sustainable packaging also increase.
-The UN Environment Programme's 2018 report on single-use plastics found:
+The UN Environment Progam's 2018 report on single-use plastics found: